Bread is proverbially known as the staff of life. Indeed, my onion bread promotes vitality in body and soul; how it

 It has been spoken that the word of God is the bread of life.
 We find freedom with it, as it produces needed change, which sheds light on the hidden fractures in our being.
-This day may you be rejuvenated in my life-sustaining English meanings, God’s word, and this good onion loaf?
+May you be rejuvenated in God’s word, my life-sustaining English meanings, and this good onion loaf.

 To gain this we must rise to action by taking courage; one must purpose to step into the unknown.
 Read on, to grasp how the fundamentals of bread baking transfer to indefatigable living.

 Let’s start with the practical first: may I encourage us to take a leap of faith by nimbly making bread with a food processor?
 Blessings follow immediately with the remarkable ease which replaces this otherwise messy/time-consuming work.
 Quickly we master making homemade bread using my simple, detailed directions; these comprehensive steps will circumvent all mistakes.
 Let us allow ourselves the luxury of a little practice, which guarantees ultimate perfection.

 There will always be new horizons, with greater challenges to overcome, as we walk through life.
 Our proper attitude about this allows us to approach necessary growth with unspeakable joy and confidence.
-It is, however, critical to learn the power of patience-both that needed in times of trouble and, equally important, the calm endurance required while waiting for promised good.
+It is critical, however, to learn the power of patience-needed in times of trouble-and equally important, the calm endurance required, while quietly waiting for our promised good.

-Faith is critical in learning this quiet process of baking bread, as well as achieving tireless living.
-Take my pledge that simple, better bread is fool-proof if you honor my comfortable instructions.
-Likewise effortless patterns of existence are more readily obtainable, as we draw upon my maxims found between cooking and living.
+Faith is critical in learning this great process of baking bread, as well as achieving tireless living; take my pledge that simple, better bread is fool-proof, if you honor my comfortable instructions.
+Likewise effortless patterns of existence are more readily obtainable, as we draw upon the maxims found between cooking and living.
 We dare to reach out for superlatives.